vhive-serverless/sosp-tutorial-infra-setup/README.md

 Before you begin, ensure the following prerequisites are met:

 1. Create a file named `ip_list.txt` containing the actual IP addresses of your Cloudlab nodes.
+(Always end with a newline \n)

 2. Ensure you have access to Cloudlab without requiring an SSH passphrase.